Opinion polling for United States presidential elections: 2024

-Former President Donald Trump was leading President Joe Biden in the polls since the beginning of the year, mainly due to high inflation and concerns over President Biden's age and health.
-This leading increased even more after his poor presidential debate performance and Trump's assassination attempt.
-Eventually, President Biden withdrew form the race, and Vice President Kamala Harris was proclaimed the new Democratic candidate.
-After this change, Harris was able to surpass Trump in most polls, but her advantage soon decreased as she ran out of time while Election Day was approaching.
-Eventually, Trump won the presidency after sweeping all of the seven swing states (Pennsylvania, Georgia, North Carolina, Michigan, Arizona, Wisconsin, and Nevada), and winning the national popular vote for the first time (unlike his 2016 victory and his 2020 defeat).
+Former President Donald Trump was leading President Biden in the polls since the beginning of the year, mainly due to high inflation and concerns over Biden's age and health.
+Polls narrowed following Biden's withdrawal from the race and Vice President Kamala Harris's replacement as the Democratic nominee.
+However, Donald Trump won both the Electoral College and the popular vote.
 The 2024 U.S. presidential pre-election polls exhibited notable discrepancies, reflecting persistent challenges in U.S. electoral forecasting.
 It has been suggested that statistically significant directional bias resides in several 2024 polling contexts.
 Interestingly, the primary source of these biases stems from the underestimation of Republican vote, rather than the overestimation of Democratic support.